SLACube/slacube-daq-tutorial/README.md

 [![asciicast](https://asciinema.org/a/ijHmYXRtfgXRxcEMTkasOkyqx.svg)](https://asciinema.org/a/ijHmYXRtfgXRxcEMTkasOkyqx)

 Notes:
-- The same working environment is "reusable", provided that the running condition remains unchanged.
+- The same working environment is "reusable", given that the running condition remains unchanged.
-- Remember the name of the directory (make something unique to you).
+- Remember the name of your working directory (make something unique to you).
 - `slacube env curr` shows the setup script for last modified directory, which is the most likely environment for the next operation.
 - `slacube env list` shows a list of available environments.
 Source any of them